lydialawli/seakoala.io/docs/writings/conflictResolutionNVC.md

 - Once you stated clearly your feelings and needs, and the other person can empathise with you, most likely:
   - you'll already feel much better
   - you and/or together with the other person can come up with a solution to fullfill your need

+- **Neglecting** to understand your own needs can damage your emotional and even physical well-being, as well as of others around you.

 >*“To understand and to be understood, those are amongs life's greatests gifts.
 And every interaction is an opportunity to exchange them”*
 Maria Popova